Will Texas A&M cover the spread vs. Penn State? Betting Trends, Record ATS

 Additional Texas A&M vs Penn State Insights & Trends

-- Last year, the 72.8 points per game the Aggies put up were only 4.6 more points than the Nittany Lions allowed (68.2).
+- Last year, the 72.8 points per game the Aggies scored were just 4.6 more points than the Nittany Lions allowed (68.2).

-- Texas A&M went 15-5 against the spread and 16-5 overall last season when scoring more than 68.2 points.
+- When Texas A&M scored more than 68.2 points last season, it went 15-5 against the spread and 16-5 overall.

-- The Nittany Lions scored an average of 72.2 points per game last year, 5.7 more points than the 66.5 the Aggies allowed.
+- The Nittany Lions put up an average of 72.2 points per game last year, 5.7 more points than the 66.5 the Aggies allowed to opponents.

-- When it scored more than 66.5 points last season, Penn State went 14-5 against the spread and 17-4 overall.
+- Penn State went 14-5 against the spread and 17-4 overall when it scored more than 66.5 points last season.

 Bet on this or any college basketball matchup at BetMGM